confirmo/confirmo-woocommerce/README.md

 This means that if you send $100 worth of BTC to your contractor, they will receive $100 worth of BTC.
 You will be charged a transaction fee which will be deducted from your USD or EUR balance.

 Settlements (recurrent withdrawals) are free, but bank fees apply.

+= Where can I find the Terms & Conditions? =

+The most up-to-date Terms & Conditions are available on the Confirmo website in [https://confirmo.net/legal/terms-and-conditions](the Terms & Conditions) section.